h-REA/hREA/lib/hdk_semantic_indexes/README.md

 ### To-do

 - Cleanup ergonomics- obviate need to provide particular scoped `QueryParams` / `ResponseData` etc symbols, pass them as arguments to the client & zome macros.
-- Offer a macro which only updates a single DNA-local index, for indexes where only one side of the relationship is queryable.

 ## License